Another Subway Ride To The Bronx

-Accordingly, I began disembarking from the subway to an old Italian low-income neighborhood.
+I began disembarking from the subway in an old Italian low-income neighborhood.
 Entering the bank, the Branch Manager greets me.
 Ramesh is soft-spoken and concerned in a strong Indian accent.
 Two long lines of African Americans were waiting patiently before the tellers.
-Finally, the borrower wearing a modest dress of faded flowers began strolling into the bank.
+Finally, the borrower wearing a modest dress of faded flowers, began strolling into the bank.

 The Irish Immigrant Tale Unfolds

 After that, Katy continues her story, a nurse’s aide for 50 years, with a $30,000 yearly salary.
 The borrower is taking out a $40,000 home equity loan.
 Confiding that this is the first time she has ever been borrowing money.
 The distraught woman hangs her head and leans towards me.
 Katy tries to hold back a sob and fails; a loud outcry bursts out alarmingly, drawing looks from all in the small bank.

 The sounds of Ireland are resonating.
 “Tis a might be a mortal sin, ‘tis!” as she cries and cries.
 I steady her as she almost falls from the chair and whispers, it’s ok.
 Katy continues her self-beating, “what would Father Raymond say, Bishop John and the Holy Pope.”
 All while Katy keeps crossing herself.
 She rests her stricken face in her palms and weeps mutedly.

 I ask her why she is borrowing money now.
 She takes a deep breath and explains it.
 Katy recounts she has five grown children and 25 grandchildren.
 “How wonderful,” I say, and, trying to settle her down, I ask her their names.